 - Gerard of GQ Tripping shares his backpack and so does Kieu, for the females out there.

 - Wandering Earl has a very good packing list too.

 - Alexandra of Travel Fashion Girl has a comprehensive selection of packing lists according to country or region.
-Mostly targeted to women.
+Mostly targeted at women.

 - Erin and Simon of Never Ending Voyage have one for digital nomads.

 - Lastly, I want to share a few of my tips on how to pack light.